dcabrejas/devdocs/extensions/amazon-sales/index.md

 ## Install the extension

-Amazon Sales Channel install is a `.zip` file available from the Magento Marketplace.
-It includes a composer.json which provides the name `magento/amazon-sales-channel` and the available version.
+When installing the extension, use the name `magento/amazon-sales-channel` for composer installation: `composer require magento/amazon-sales-channel`.

-1. Follow all instructions for [Extension Installation]({{ site.baseurl }}/extensions/install/).
+1. Follow the instructions for [General CLI Installation]({{ site.baseurl }}/extensions/install/).

 {:.bs-callout .bs-callout-info}
 After installation, you must add the Amazon API Key.